 Skip to contents

-Descriptive variables such as average acceleration as discussed in the previous chapter are powerful indicators of physical activity.
-Extensive evidence exists on the association between magnitude of acceleration as captured by an accelerometer and physical activity related energy expenditure as measured by indirect calorimetry.
-The value of MX metrics and intensity gradient as discussed in chapter 7 has been shown in several studies (for example: Rowlands, 2019a; Rowlands 2019b).
-However, historically the physical activity research community has been keen on having a single or a small number of measures of physical activity that can be expressed in the unit minutes per day.
+Descriptive variables such as average acceleration per day or recording as discussed in the previous chapter are powerful indicators of physical activity.
+Extensive evidence exists on their association with physical activity related energy expenditure as measured by indirect calorimetry.
+Similarly, the scientific value of MX metrics and intensity gradient as discussed in chapter 7 has been shown in several studies (for example: Rowlands, 2019a; Rowlands 2019b).
+However, the physical activity research community has historically expressed a strong interest in measures of physical activity that can be expressed as time per behavioural class per day.
+In this chapter we will discuss how GGIR facilitates this.

 Construct definition

-A popular approach to describe time series data in physical activity research is to distinguish so called intensity levels.
-Here, the community distinguishes sedentary behaviour (SB), light physical activity (LIPA), moderate, and vigorous physical activity.
+A popular approach to define behavioural classes in physical activity research is to distinguish so called intensity levels.
+Here, it is common to distinguish sedentary behaviour (SB), light physical activity (LIPA), moderate, and vigorous physical activity.
 The latter two categories are often combined into moderate or vigorous physical activity (MVPA).
+Inside GGIR we refer to sedentary behaviour as inactivity to emphasize that our methods quantify mainly a lack of activity rather than being in sitting or reclying posture.

 Although accelerometers collect data at much higher sampling frequency, we only work with aggregated values (e.g. 1 or 5 second epochs) for the following reasons: